berithpy/ekumenlabs.github.io/README.md

 ### Install **Ruby version 2.2.2**

-The recommended way is to do so is using [RVM](https://rvm.io/).
+The recommended way to do so is using [RVM](https://rvm.io/).
 You can follow their [install guide](https://rvm.io/rvm/install).

-With RVM installed, you can install the required Ruby version.
+With RVM installed, you can now install the required Ruby version.

 ```
 rvm install ruby-2.2.2